avii-7/Library-Mangement-System/README.md

 # Digital Library Management System
+* A Library Management System Using Pyhton Which Allows To Perform All Basic Library Operations Easily.
+There Is Admin Panel Which Allows To See All Lended Books With Details.

 ## How To Use?

-In This Code First You Need To Enter The Name of Library.Then It Will Display a Menu Which Holding Options As:
+Functions Of This System:

+**1.Display Books**
-**1.Display Books**     *Which Show All Pre-Available Books.
+> Which Show All Pre-Available Books.

+**2.Lend Book**
-**2.Lend Book**         *If You Want Any Book Then You Can Use This Option.
+> If You Want Any Book Then You Can Use This Option.

+**3.Add Book**
-**3.Add Book**          *If You Want To Add a Book In Pre-Available Books.
+> If You Want To Add a Book In Pre-Available Books.

+**4.Return Book**
-**Return Book**         *If You Previously Lended Any Book And Want To Return.
+> If You Previously Lended Any Book And Want To Return.

+**5.Admin Panel**
-**5.Admin Panel**       *This Feature Help You Access All Previous Records Of Lended Book User But You Need A Password To Access This Feautre.
+> This Feature Help You Access All Previous Records Of Lended Book User But You Need A Password To Access This Feautre.

+**6.Exit**
-**6.Exit**              *Finally Exit To Close The Menu.
+> Finally Exit To Close The Menu.

 <b> Thank You 👻  </b>